Eva's Initiatives

 Finances

-Administrative costs are 16% of revenues (excluding investment income) and fundraising costs are 26% of donations.
-This means overhead costs are 42%.
-For every dollar donated, 58 cents go to the cause.
-This is outside Ci’s reasonable range for overhead spending.
+Administrative costs are 22% of total revenue excluding investment income.
+Fundraising costs are 20% of donations.
+This results in total overhead spending of 41%.
+For every dollar donated to the charity 59 cents go to the cause.
+This falls outside Ci’s reasonable range for overhead spending.
+Eva’s has fallen outside of this range since 2014.

 Financial Review